It can be discouraging to keep going when your dreams are crashing around you.

-I truly believe that dreams must extend beyond wishes of self-improvement; that its goal should be to contribute to the world around you.
+The power of dreams, though, is that they can extend beyond wishes of self-improvement—their goal should be to contribute to the world around you.

 3 Ways to Keep Going When Your Dream Falls Apart

 Often, I find dreams extend far beyond the simple purpose of making one happy.